 Checking your blood pressure at home is an important part of managing high blood pressure (hypertension).
-The American Heart Association and other organizations recommend anyone with high blood pressure monitor his or her blood pressure at home.
+The American Heart Association and other organizations recommend anyone who has high blood pressure monitor his or her blood pressure at home.
 Home monitoring can help you keep tabs on your blood pressure in a familiar setting, make certain your medication is working, and alert you and your doctors to potential health complications.

 Because blood pressure monitors are available widely and without a prescription, home monitoring is an easy step you can take to improve your condition.
 Before you get started, it's important to know the right technique and to find a good home blood pressure monitor.

 Why do I need to monitor my blood pressure at home?

 Monitoring your blood pressure at home offers several benefits.
 It can: